-NASF supports the suite of USDA Forest Service State & Private Forestry (S&PF) and related programs which help bolster America’s economy and environment.
-S&PF programs leverage state and private investments to protect the nearly 500 million acres of non-federal forestland in the United States, which comprise most of the nation’s forestland.
+NASF supports the suite of USDA Forest Service State & Private Forestry (S&PF) and other priority programs which help bolster America’s economy and environment.
+S&PF and other programs leverage state and private investments to protect the nearly 500 million acres of non-federal forestland in the United States, which comprise most of the nation’s forestland.
 State Foresters provide a cost-effective boots-on-the-ground network to deliver federal programs and use Forest Action Plans to target resources where they are needed most.

 Forest Stewardship Program – Recommendation: $29 million

 Equips landowners with the information and knowledge to sustainably manage their forests for current and future generations.
 Through technical assistance services for private forest landowners, the program supports sustainable forest management and provides forest products, wildlife habitat, clean water and air, renewable energy and recreation.
 Download the NASF fact sheet.